-C-EH-3 Flood Hazards, Require applicants for development in flood hazard areas to demonstrate that:
+C-EH-3 Flood Hazards.
+Require applicants for development in flood hazard areas to demonstrate that:

-- 1. The development will comply with construction standards contained in Chapter 23.09 (Floodplain Management); - 2.
-The minimum floor elevation of development incorporates additional freeboard to accommodate potential sea level rise as provided for by Policy C-EH-8 (Miminum Floor Elevations in Flood Hazard Areas); - 3.
+- 1. The development will comply with construction standards contained in Chapter 23.09 (Floodplain Management); - The minimum floor elevation of development incorporates additional freeboard to accommodate potential sea level rise as provided for by Policy C-EH-8 (Miminum Floor Elevations in Flood Hazard Areas); - 3.
 The development will not create a hazard or diminish the stability of the area; and - 4.
-Shoreline development, conforms to Policy C-EH-5.B.
+For shoreline development, see Policy C-EH-5.B.

-Flood hazard areas are defined as: 1) those areas shown on Federal Emergency Management Agency (FEMA) "Flood Insurance Rate Maps" (FIRM) and "Flood Boundary Water Maps" for Marin Couny which have been determined to be subject to flooding from a flood which has a one percent chance of occurrence in any one year (further designated as Zone A, AO, A1-30, AE, A99, AH, VO, V1-V30, VE,
+Flood hazard areas are defined as: 1) those areas shown on Federal Emergency Management Agency (FEMA) "Flood Insurance Rate Maps" (FIRM) and "Flood Boundary Water Maps" for Marin Couny which have been determined to be subject to flooding from a flood which has a one percent chance of occurrence in any one year (further designated as Zone A, AO, A1-30, AE, A99, AH, VO, V1-V30, VE, or V); and 2) those areas potentially inundated by accelerated sea level rise as shown on "Potential Sea Level Rise Maps" prepared and adopted by the County of Marin.